What is a Capsular Contracture?

 Treatments for capsular contracture:

 Capsules can be treated in two main ways: non-surgical treatments and surgical treatments.
-The non-surgical treatments include use of oral medications that try to influence the body’s production of capsule.
-Medicines like Singular, papaverine, and Vitamin E fall into this category.
-Other non-surgical treatments include massage of the implant, use of therapeutic ultrasound, and herbal remedies, like “B.I.
+The non-surgical treatments include the use of oral medications that try to influence the body’s production of capsules.
+Medicines like Singular, Accolate, and papaverine fall into this category.
+Other non-surgical treatments include massage of the implant, use of therapeutic ultrasound, and various herbal remedies, like “B.I.
 Secret”.
 All report some degree of success.

-Surgical treatments of capsules require a trip back to the operating room, but are much more definitive.
-There are a number of treatment options, which are listed here.
-In some cases, these may be combined.
+Long standing, established capsules typically require a trip back to the operating room for surgery.
+There are a number of terms what are used, which are all different treatment options.
+(In some cases, these may be combined.)

-- capsulectomy – this is the removal of the capsule layer.
+- capsulectomy – this is the surgical removal of just the capsule layer, leaving the normal adjacent breast tissue alone.
 Think of it like peeling an orange, where the orange peel represents the capsule, and the implant represents the orange.
 By removing the abnormal scar tissue, the breast becomes soft again.

 - capsulotomy – this is dividing the capsule into segments, breaking up the ring of scar tissue, but leaving the segments in place.
-This is a smaller surgery, but has a higher rate of recurrence.
+This is a smaller surgery but has a higher rate of recurrence, as the segments can still heal back together and re-tighten.

 - changing planes.
 If your current hard implant is “over” the muscle, there’s good data to suggest that changing it to the “under the muscle” position will help to solve your problem.

 - using specialized materials like Strattice.
-These tissue grafts, called ADM’s, have been found to be very helpful in reducing the chance of a second capsule problem.
-They probably represent the best answer available at this time, for patients who wish to retain their implants.
-Strattice and other ADM materials, however, are expensive.
+These tissue grafts, called ADM’s, have been found to be very helpful in reducing the chance of a second capsule problem, with over 90% success.
+They are currently the best answer available for capsule treatment, especially for women who have more than one episode of capsule formation. .

 - removing the implant and doing fat grafting to the breast to restore the breast volume.